Magnus Grødem

-Magnus Retsius Grødem (born 14 August 1998) is a Norwegian footballer who plays as a midfielder for Eliteserien club Molde.
+Magnus Retsius Grødem (born 14 August 1998) is a Norwegian footballer who plays as a midfielder for Eliteserien club Bryne, on loan from Yverdon-Sport.

 Club career

 Early career

 Born in 1998, Grødem started his football career with Bryne FK youth team.

 Bryne FK

 In 2015, Grødem was called up for Bryne FK first team.
 On 6 April 2015, Grødem made his Norwegian First Division debut against Nest-Sotra Fotball at Bryne Stadion, replacing Robert Undheim at the 87th minute by coach Gaute Larsen.
 On 5 July 2015, Grødem scored his first goal in senior team against Fredrikstad FK at the 90+2nd minute.
 Grødem played 32 games (including a game in Norwegian Football Cup) and scored six goals in league from April 2015 to August 2016.

 Vålerenga Fotball

 On 17 August 2016, Grødem moved to Vålerenga Fotball.
 On 7 November 2016, Grødem made his professional league debut in Tippeligaen against Viking FK at Viking Stadion.
 Grødem was prompted as a starter by coach Kjetil Rekdal and scored a goal at 90th minute.
 The game finished as 2-0 Vålerenga win.